darthTh0t/buzzfeed-quiz-clone/README.md

 I will try my very best to update this **ReadME** every time I commit to the branch with date and time, as it can be seen as a journal of a newbie in this exciting world of ***React***

+## 22 Nov 2022

+I didn't think I would make a simple quiz app to a bit more complicated one, atleast for one at my level.
+Necessary functionalities are added:
+    - `maintain state between answer block and its dependent state of buttons`
+    - `maintain the data between question changes`
+    - `tried to inculcate the coreect way of updating state with objects and arrays`

 ## Have a wonderful time!